Access the library collections, both physical and electronic, at https://tacml.agverso.com

 Guests can browse the collections while registered patrons can sign into their account to renew materials and place holds.
 If you are having problems logging in or need assistance with the website, please call us at 989-681-5141.

-If you have questions about the procedures in place or need additional assistance, please call and speak with the library director or inquire at the circulation counter.
-Thank you for helping us serve you.
-Procedures may change based on new guidance or to meet evolving needs.
-Updates will be posted as appropriate.
+If you have questions or need additional assistance, please call and speak with the library director or inquire at the circulation counter.

-We are happy to continue offering curbside service indefinitely and encourage anyone who feels they are at risk to take advantage of this service.
+We are happy to offer curbside service and encourage anyone who feels they are at risk to take advantage of this service.

 Theodore Austin Cutler Memorial Library

 The City of St. Louis is proud to provide library services to the community.
 Library service has been a tradition in St. Louis since 1873.
 The city officials saw the importance of a library to the community and took over the responsibility of providing library services in 1938.

 The T.A.
 Cutler Memorial Library has been serving the City of St. Louis and surrounding areas from its current location at 312 Michigan Avenue since 1997.
 Our beautiful library boasts a entire block of grounds featuring flower beds, benches and a gazebo replicating the well house at the famed “Magnetic Mineral Springs”.

 The day-to-day operations of the library are managed by the library director under the oversight of the Board of Library Trustees.